ZGorlock/YoutubeDownloader/README.md

 * ***flag.logCommand*** - When set to true the commands sent to the executable will be printed to the console for each video.
 * ***flag.logWork*** - When set to true the work done by the executable while downloading each video will be printed to the console.

+You can also specify a global SponsorBlock configuration for videos downloaded by the Downloader.
+For more information on how to do this see the SponsorBlock Configuration section in the Channel Downloader chapter below.

 ***